matomo-org/developer-documentation/docs/automated-tests.md

 At the moment, you can write unit, integration or system tests for your plugins.
 This section will explain how.

-*Note: All test files must be put in a `Test/` directory located in the root directory of your plugin and every test you write should have the `@group` set to the name of your plugin (for example, `@group MyPlugin`).*
+*Note: All test files must be put in a `Test/` directory located in the root directory of your plugin.*

 ### Writing unit tests

 To create a simple unit test that doesn't need a MySQL database, create a test case that extends [PHPUnit_Framework_TestCase](http://apidoc.phpunit.de/classes/PHPUnit_Framework_TestCase.html).

+You can read [this blogpost](http://piwik.org/blog/2014/11/how-to-write-unit-tests-for-your-plugin-introducing-the-piwik-platform/) to learn in details how to write unit tests for Piwik.

 ### Writing integration tests